Hirlam/HarmonieConfig/README.md

 Or open the file index.html in a browser.
 See also https://roelstappers.github.io

 ## Open issues
-- handling of  EPS configation
+- handling of  EPS configuration

 ## to do
 - Add schema for all namelists